Talk to someone about themselves and they’ll listen for hours. – Dale Carnegie

 Develop Your Observation Skills

 To develop your observation skills means to become more observant of people and your surroundings.
-This helps because the more you able to observe other people the greater insights you gain into their personality, interests, problems and other important factors that you can use to lead a conversation.
+This helps because the more you’re able to observe other people the greater insights you gain from their personality, interests, problems and other important factors that you can use to lead a conversation.

 Observation skills are of course primarily developed in the field while you’re interacting with others.
 However, you can also fine-tune your observation skills through people watching from a distance.
 Simply sit on a park bench and observe people interacting with one another.
 Notice what they’re wearing, what they’re saying, their mannerisms, body language, etc. The better you get at noticing the fine-details, the better you will be at leading conversations in the most optimal way possible.

 Practice Expressing Yourself

 At times it’s not so much what you say, but rather how you say things that have the biggest impact on your conversations with other people.
 As such, it’s important to practice enunciating your words, which essentially means to practice pronouncing your words completely and correctly, but without sounding like a robot. 😉

 It’s also helpful to practice emphasizing main points and ideas throughout your conversation.
 In other words, try to avoid speaking at the same level or using the same tone and pace throughout a conversation.
 Vary things up to add interest to your speaking style in order to draw people into your story.
 What this essentially means is to animate your voice with a little emotion.
 Not too much, but enough to draw another person’s interest.